https://www.mesubjects.net/wp-admin/post.php?post=6112&action=edit Q.A. Simple stresses-1

 There are two types of materials experiencing fatigue.
 One type which has a fixed endurance limit as plain low carbon steels.
 These steels do not undergo fatigue even for infinite life.
 It happens when the actual stress present in the component is slightly less than the fatigue limit.
 There are also brittle or ductile materials which do not have a fixed fatigue limit.
 For example, Cast iron, Copper, Aluminum and their alloys.
 The design for such materials for a fixed number of cycles 5 x 108(500 million cycles).
 If the component has 750 RPM with one reversal per cycle, it will have a life of about four years.
 If the RPM increases, life will reduce [1-16].

 Thus importance of fatigue is that it directly governs the useful life of a component under cyclic loading.
-Lots of research has been carried on fatigue.
+Continuous research is there on fatigue.
 It is because number of well-known catastrophic fatigue failures which took place all over the world.
-Fatigue failures must be avoided by a proper selection of material.
+Avoid fatigue failures by a proper selection of material.
 Surface finish, stress raisers, residual stresses, reliability, surrounding environment and temperature help in the selection of material.

 Salient features of fatigue include randomness and sudden failure without any warning.
 It is mostly due to tensile stress and the presence of a stress raiser.
-This is strongly affected by the surrounding environment, temperature, surface finish and residual stresses.
-Fatigue can be reduced by proper selection of fatigue resistant material like
+There is a strong affect of the surrounding environment & temperature.
+Surface finish and residual stresses also affect it.
+Fatigue reduces by proper selection of fatigue resistant material like

 (ii) drilling a hole at the point of a probable crack